You will need the:

 Is a Smog Inspection Required?

-When you transfer ownership of a gas-powered vehicle that is four or less model years old, a smog certification is not required; however, a smog transfer fee is collected from the new owner.
-When a gas-powered vehicle that is more than four model years old or a diesel-powered vehicle that is a 1998 year-model or newer and has a GVW of 14,000 pounds or less is sold, the seller must obtain a smog certification for the transfer unless biennial smog certification was obtained
+When you transfer ownership of a gas-powered vehicle that is 8 or less model years old, a smog certification is not required.
+However, a smog transfer fee is collected from the new owner.
+When a gas-powered vehicle that is more than 4 model years old or a diesel-powered vehicle that is a 1998 year-model or newer with a GVW of 14,000 pounds or less is sold, the seller must obtain a smog certification for the transfer unless within the last 90 days a biennial smog certification was obtained.
+Exempt vehicles:

-- A street sweeper originally manufactured as a street sweeper and incapable of use for any other purpose.
-This does not include a vehicle that has been converted or retrofitted with a vacuum or sweeper.
+- Street sweeper originally manufactured as a street sweeper and incapable of use for any other purpose.
+This does not include a vehicle converted or retrofitted with a vacuum or sweeper.

 When the application is submitted to DMV these fees may be due:

-- Use tax based on new registered owner’s city and county of residence.
+- Use tax based on the new registered owner’s city and county of residence; use tax is not due if the vehicle is on PNO and Transfer Only is being requested.

-- Replacement license plate(s) if a license plate has been lost or stolen.
+- Replacement license plate(s) if replacement license plates are needed.

-Transfer fees are due within 10 days of the “sale.”
-Penalties are assessed if payment is not received by DMV within 30 days of the “sale.”
-If multiple sales occur before DMV is notified, a separate transfer fee is collected for each sale when the application for transfer is received by DMV.
+Transfer fees are due within 10 days of the “sale” (date of sale, gift, donation, or trade).
+Penalties are assessed if payment is not submitted to DMV within 30 days of the “sale.”
+To avoid penalties, fees can be posted while waiting for all necessary documentation or requirements to complete the transaction.
+If multiple sales occur before DMV is notified, a separate transfer fee is collected for each sale when the transfer application is received by DMV.

-The seller submits a REG 138 to DMV within 5 days of releasing ownership of the vehicle, trailer, or vessel.
-The REG 138 may be filed online or downloaded at dmv.ca.gov and mailed to the address on the form.
+Within 5 days of releasing a vehicle, trailer, or vessel ownership, the seller files a REG 138 with DMV online or downloaded at dmv.ca.gov and mailed to the address on the form.

 The REG 138 relieves you of responsibility for parking and/or traffic violations and civil or criminal actions involving the vehicle after your date of sale.
-Your name, however, will not be removed from DMV’s records until the new owner submits the vehicle title to DMV for transfer of ownership, pays the appropriate fees, and completes all transfer requirements.
+However, your name is not removed from DMV records until the new owner submits the vehicle title to DMV for transfer of ownership, pays the appropriate fees, and completes all transfer requirements.

 Frequently Asked Questions